 – Other Notebooks and Journals – I know that the concept of a bullet journal is to keep everything in one place.
 But my brain doesn’t always work like that.
 Sometimes bigger projects need their own space and don’t feel like they “belong” in my main bullet journal.
 This idea of keeping multiple journals for various projects is very much something that the Traveler’s Notebook system has taught me.
 Here’s a list of my current notebooks:

-• Stationery Nerd Journal – There are a lot of moving parts related to this website with ideas swirling all the time and task lists for completing various reviews for you.
+- Stationery Nerd Journal – There are a lot of moving parts related to this website, with ideas swirling all the time and task lists for you to complete various reviews.
 That’s why this website has it’s own bujo (mostly just a collection of lists, rather than a daily task system).

-• Diary – I call it a diary here because that term is self-defining.
-It’s just another journal that I use exclusively for writing journaling entries in long form handwriting.
-No tasks or collections here, just a place to write my thoughts about life.
+- Diary – I call it a diary here because that term is self-defining.
+It’s just another journal that I use exclusively for writing journaling entries in long-form handwriting.
+There are no tasks or collections here, just a place to write my thoughts about life.

-• Travel Journal – When I travel I want to keep a record of each day of the trip.
-I take along my HP Sprocket portable printer and a little box of supplies so I can decorate each day’s spread.
-Right now I’m using a Scribbles That Matter journal for my travel journal.
+- Travel Journal – When I travel I want to keep a record of each day of the trip.
+I take along my HP Sprocket portable printer and a little box of supplies to decorate each day’s spread.
+I’m currently using a Scribbles That Matter journal for my travel journal.

-• Learning Journal – This is just a lined journal that I keep when I need to make notes from a book I’m reading or when I attend a conference where I know I’m going to learn a lot of great information in the sessions.
+- Learning Journal – This is just a lined journal that I keep when I need to make notes from a book I’m reading or when I attend a conference where I know I will learn a lot of great information in the sessions.
 For instance, I just attended WordCamp Ann Arbor a couple of weeks ago and left everything home except this learning notebook.

-• The Book of Stuff – back when I was exclusively carrying a traveler’s notebook I had a small insert that I keep lists of things I needed to reference (books I own and want to read, online courses I’ve purchased and need to go through, birthdays, etc.).
+- The Book of Stuff – back when I was exclusively carrying a traveler’s notebook, I had a small insert that I keep lists of things I needed to reference (books I own and want to read, online courses I’ve purchased and need to go through, birthdays, etc.).
 It slowly turned into a book of other stuff besides just lists.
-I started to include measurements of things in my house that needed some form of home improvement or decor so when I was in the store I could easily reference those numbers.
+I started to include measurements of things in my house that needed some form of home improvement or decor so when I was in the store, I could easily reference those numbers.
 That little insert is tucked into the pocket of my Galen Leather Journal Cover so it continues to go with me.
-This saves me from recreating all these things as collections in whatever new bullet journal I’m using.
+This saves me from recreating all these things as collections in whatever new bullet journal I use.

 This is my every day carry.
 I have my main bullet journal along with the journal for Stationery Nerd inside my Galen Leather cover.